What to Expect

 See ways you can be prepared to handle these obstacles.
 You can get more help and ideas from the quit-smoking specialists at our Lung HelpLine by calling 1-800-LUNGUSA (1-800-586-4872).

 Quitting smoking is a journey, not a single event.
 Know what to expect along the way.

 You Need a Plan

-Only 4 to 7 percent of smokers that quit "cold turkey" are successful in staying smokefree.
+Only 4 to 7 percent of smokers that try to quit "cold turkey" are successful in staying smokefree.
 The rest of us need a plan.
-Our Freedom From Smoking program has helped hundreds of thousands of people quit smoking and walks individuals through the stages of quitting smoking that include: Smokers can get help from our cessation specialists behind the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872), who can suggest lots of ways to quit smoking and to stay quit.
-For example:
+Our Freedom From Smoking program has helped hundreds of thousands of people quit smoking and covers topics including:

 - How to set a quit date.

 - Building social support.